-- 5.10 The meeting reviewed the actions items resulted from the SEA/BOB ADS-B WG/8 and WG/9 meeting, most of which were completed by ADS-B SITF/13 meeting.
-The list of action items updated by the meeting is provided at Appendix E. - Australia was requested to provide clarification on applicability of ICAO Circular 326 AN188 in complexity air space including the definition of the low-complexity (ACTION ITEM 4).
+2.16.1 Australia was requested to provide clarification on applicability of ICAO Circular 326 AN188 in complexity air space including the definition of the low-complexity (ACTION ITEM 4).

-Agenda Item 6: Date and venue for the next meeting and any other business
+Date and venue for the next meeting and any other business

-- 6.1 The meeting identified the need to organize another meeting to progress implementation of the sub-regional plan.
+2.17 The meeting identified the need to organize another meeting to progress implementation of the sub-regional plan.
 The Secretariat will coordinate with member States of the Working Group for hosting the next SEA ADS-B WG meeting in late 2015.
-The exact dates will be informed to the members States by the Secretariat at due course. - 6.2 IATA indicated that a WP on data sharing over FIR boundaries using potential spaced based ADS-B will be prepared for the next meeting of ADS-B Study and Implementation Task Force in April 2015.
+The exact dates will be informed to the members States by the Secretariat at due course.

+2.17.1 IATA indicated that a WP on data sharing over FIR boundaries using potential spaced based ADS-B will be prepared for the next meeting of ADS-B Study and Implementation Task Force in April 2015.